ParthrajVeluri/DigitRecognizer/README.md

 # DigitRecognizer
 Application to Recognize Handwritten Digits

 This python application was created mainly using tensorflow and keras libraries and opencv for the GUI and image processing.
 The model was trained using a feed forward neural network and a convolutional neural network on the MNIST digits dataset.
 Both models perform relatively the same and it is hard to differentiate on their performance.
-The trained models were evaluated to have 98%+ efficiency.
+The trained models were evaluated to have 98%+ accuracy.
 However, it was evaluated using MNIST test sets.
 In reality, the accuracy seems to be worse.
 When the user draws a number covering the entire canvas, the model will guess with a high accuracy and a high confidence.
 In other cases outlined below, this is not the case.

 Images taken using the CNN model.